RichardCoffee/fluidity-theme/README.md

 The theme includes an abstract class, TCC_Metabox_Metabox, which I use for admin metaboxes, although it gets used mainly in mainly in plugins.

-#### PostDate metabox
+#### PostDate

-TCC_MetaBox_PostDate is only metabox the theme provides, it works with the post edit page, controlling how the date/author is displayed with each individual post.
+TCC_MetaBox_PostDate works with the post edit page, controlling how the date/author is displayed with each individual post.

+#### Sidebar

+TCC_MetaBox_Sidebar is also for the post edit page.
+It allows the author to control whether the sidebar is displayed with the post.

 ### Modals